Ease of use

 Ecology

-In an industrial composting operation, with high heat and humidity and where the material is turned and aerated frequently, pulped paper trays (PT and SLT) decompose in one week.
+In an industrial composting operation, where heat and humidity are high, and the material is turned and aerated frequently, plant fibre trays decompose quickly.
+Pressed paper trays also decompose, but in a slightly longer period of time.

 As the film represents less than 2% of the complete packaging material, it can still be said that the total solution is compostable.